 Now that you've identified the employability skills you have, and ways you can improve them, you need to highlight them in your job applications.

-To find out more about applying for jobs, visit our Applying for a job section.
+To find out more about applying for jobs, visit our Getting a job section.

 Links

-Advice on employability skills, general skill and suggestions on developing skills.
+Advice on employability skills, general skills and suggestions on developing new skills.